nush16/Asset_Management_API/readme.md

 - Get all assets in a department
 - Get assets a employee could have
 - Get all manufacturers assets a department has
+- Get all service history for the asset

 - Delete employee
 - Delete asset